 We document the covariance of our measures of geography with the skill premium.
-The literature has documented that wages, skill premium, and skill ratio are highly and positively correlated with population (Baum-Snow and Pavan, 2012; Moretti, 2013; Lindley and Machin, 2014).
+The literature has documented that wages, the skill wage premium, and the skill employment ratio are all highly and positively correlated with population (Baum-Snow and Pavan, 2013; Moretti, 2013; Lindley and Machin, 2014).
 In Appendix B we confirm all these well-established facts in our data.
-Here, we add our measures of geography in standard regressions of individual-level wages and city-level skill premia.
+Below we add our measures of geography to regressions of individual-level wages and city-level skill premia on population.

 Individual-level observations.
 Table 2 reports the results from regressing individual-level wages against city-level remoteness allowing for different slopes across high-school and college graduates.
 We control for individuals' characteristics including gender, race, and years of experience.
 We include city population or city population of college graduates as well as state fixed effects across our specifications.
 Three findings stand out.
 First, remoteness is negatively correlated with wages.
 Second, controlling for other variables, wages of college graduates compared to high-school graduates fall more with remoteness.
-This finding suggests that, after controlling for other observed characteristics, college graduates have a higher wage premium in less remote cities.
+This finding suggests that, after controlling for other observed characteristics, college graduates benefit from a higher skill premium in less remote cities.
 Third, controlling for city population (or city population of college graduates) lowers the magnitude and statistical significance of the remoteness coefficient.

 City-level observations.
-Columns (1)-(4) of Table 3 report estimates from city-level regressions of skill wage premium on our measures of geography.
+Columns (1)-(4) of Table 3 report estimates from city-level regressions of the skill wage premium on our measures of geography.
 Columns (5)-(6) report estimates of regressions of population measures against remoteness.
-In Panel A, we do not include state fixed effects and standard errors are not clustered at the state level.
-In Panel B, we include state fixed effects and standard errors are clustered at the state level.
-There are benefits and disadvantages of controlling for state fixed effects.
-The benefit is the ability to control for taxes and other policies implemented at the level of states.
-The disadvantage is that by including state fixed effects, our main right-hand-side variable of interest, geography, might not vary sufficiently within states.
 We weight all regressions by population, because our dependent variable is itself composed of data means.
 Removing these weights does not affect the signs or statistical significance of our estimates.
 We report results from additional specifications in Appendix B.

-In columns (1)-(4), we find that locations that are more remote within the United States or more distant from coastlines appear to have less wage inequality.
-This relationship is statistically significant in all regressions in Panel A, but it drops in absolute value, from 0.167 to 0.074, when population is controlled for.
-In Panel B, with state fixed effects, the remoteness coefficient loses statistical significance when population is included.
+In columns (1)-(4), we find that locations that are more remote within the United States or more distant from coastlines appear to have a lower skill wage premium.
+This relationship is statistically significant in all regressions, but it drops in absolute value, from 0.167 to 0.074, when population is controlled for.
 Results remain the same when we replace population with college population.
-The effect of geography on the skill wage premium is mitigated when population is controlled for, and in some specifications the effect is not significantly distinguishable from zero.

-In columns (5)-(6), we find that remoteness is negatively correlated with population or with college population across cities.
-This negative correlation together with the positive association between city size and wage premium are consistent with a hypothesis in which remoteness affects wage premium through the population channel.
+The effect of geography on the skill wage premium is mitigated when population is controlled for.
+In columns (5)-(6), we find that remoteness is negatively correlated with population and with college population across cities.
+This negative correlation together with the positive association between city size and the skill wage premium are consistent with a hypothesis in which remoteness affects the skill wage premium through its effect on population.